refi64/protic/README.md

 $variable
 ```

-Since they are all next to each other, pH will concatenate them all, separated by
+Since they are all next to each other, protic will concatenate them all, separated by
 spaces.

 If you don't want the spaces, you can use the `+` operator: